 From 1 July 2018, if you are over 65 years, you may be able to contribute up to $300,000 from the sale of your primary home to your super or income stream account.

-This money is not counted towards your contribution limits nor affected by the total super balance test that financial year.
+Called a downsizer contribution, this money is not counted towards your contribution limits nor affected by the total super balance test that financial year.

 However, it will count towards your total super balance and total income stream transfer balance cap.
 The amount is included with any super balances for age pension calculations and is not tax deductible.